 French law requires a Holiday accrual of 10% of total cost, paid out when the employee takes vacation (5 weeks per year), with the balance paid at the end of the contract if there are any remaining.

-Sick Leave in France
+France Sick Leave

 Employees must provide the employer with a medical certificate from a doctor if they are absent from work due to illness or injury, even for one day, within 48h of the beginning of his absence.
 Without a medical certificate, it is unjustified leave.
 During a sick leave, the employment contract is suspended.
 Unless repeated absences make it necessary to replace the sick employee with another employee under an indefinite term contract, the sick employee cannot be dismissed.
 Sick leave pay is determined by the collective bargaining agreement.
 It should be noted that it is extremely rare for sick-time to be utilized due to the extended vacation and RTT days provided to employees.